-During fiscal 2024, the Company amended its New credit agreement (the "Amended and Restated Revolving Credit Facility") increasing the size of the New Revolving Credit Facility revolving credit facility by \$75,000,000 to a total of \$175,000,000.
-The Company borrowed against the expanded New Amended and Restated Revolving Credit Facility in May of fiscal 2024 to initially fund the montratec acquisition as described in Note 2.
-The Company subsequently borrowed additional funds in accordance with the Accordion feature under its existing Term Loan B facility to increase the principal amount of the Term Loan B facility by \$75,000,000.
+During fiscal 2024, the Company amended its credit agreement (the "Amended and Restated Revolving Credit Facility") increasing the size of the revolving credit facility by \$75,000,000 to a total of \$175,000,000.
+The Company borrowed against the Amended and Restated Revolving Credit Facility in May of fiscal 2024 to initially fund the montratec acquisition as described in Note 2.
+The Company subsequently borrowed additional funds in accordance with the Accordion feature under its existing Term Loan B to increase the principal amount of the Term Loan B by \$75,000,000.
 The Company also borrowed an additional \$45,000,000 under a new credit agreement secured by the Company's U.S. accounts receivable balances (the "AR Securitization Facility").
-The total U.S. accounts receivable balances which secure the AR Securitization Facility total \$72,736,000 as of December 31, 2023 June 30, 2024.
-The Company used the proceeds from the \$75,000,000 Accordion borrowing and the \$45,000,000 AR Securitization Facility to fully repay borrowings on the New Amended and Restated Revolving Credit Facility prior to June 30, 2023.
+The U.S. accounts receivable balances which secure the AR Securitization Facility total \$77,750,000 \$76,818,000 as of June 30, 2024 September 30, 2024.
+The Company used the proceeds from the \$75,000,000 Accordion borrowing and the \$45,000,000 AR Securitization Facility to fully repay borrowings on the Amended and Restated Revolving Credit Facility prior to June 30, 2023.